 Another way to avoid probate is to ensure that you have the proper documents in place for your business(es).
 Finally, if you own real property, you’ll want to ensure that you have the proper language within your deed to ensure a smooth transfer upon your death, but be careful with homestead issues, joint ownership, and outstanding mortgages.

-If you want a personalized plan for avoiding probate, give us a call for a comprehensive estate planning consultation.
+If you want a personalized plan for avoiding probate, schedule an appointment now!

 Disclaimer: This website and blog contain general information which is not intended to be specific legal advice.
 If you need specific legal advice, please seek advice from a licensed attorney in your state.
 Nothing contained on this website or blog is intended to create an attorney-client relationship.